dustinkredmond/GroovyServer/README.md

    `mv ./GroovyServer.war /var/lib/tomcat9/webapps/GroovyServer.war`

-**5. Navigate to the deployed application and change the security passphrase.**
+**5. Navigate to the deployed application and change the database connection details.**

-   For security, we have to provide a secure passphrase in `META-INF/context.xml`
+   We must configure the following in `META-INF/context.xml`
+     - Database username, password, and connection URL
+     - Admin username and password
+     - All the above are required

     `vi /var/lib/tomcat9/webapps/GroovyServer/META-INF/context.xml`

-   Change the value from `default` to something secure.
    After changing `context.xml` we must reload Tomcat.

     `service tomcat9 restart` or `service tomcat9 reload`

 **6. Navigate to the URL where you deployed GroovyServer**

-   The web interface will prompt for the following:
-    - Database username (created in step 3)
-    - Database password (created in step 3)
-    - Database Connection URL
-      - One of the following if you named your schema `groovy_server`
-        - `jdbc:mariadb://localhost:3306/groovy_serer`
-        - `jdbc:mysql://localhost:3306/groovy_server`
-    - Passphrase from `context.xml` (created in step 5)
-    - If you want to create an admin account
-      - If this is your first time using GroovyServer, you must do this.

-**7. Revisit the GroovyServer URL and login**
+   Login with the admin credentials from step five.

    You are now ready to use GroovyServer.
 Start by creating a script from the `Groovy Scripts` page.
 Available options